EU plans to cut unneeded medical tests with data health plan | Technology

 EU plans to cut unneeded medical tests with data health plan

-"People cannot always easily access their health data electronically, and if they want to consult doctors in more than one hospital or medical center, they often cannot share the data with other health professionals," the document said.
-The EU Commission believes it could address the problem by making data more accessible to patients through the creation of databases that are freely accessible online.

-EU health commissioner Stella Kyriakides has said easier access to health data would also greatly help patients with serious conditions, such as cancer, by improving diagnoses.
+"Sharing data will save lives," EU health commissioner Stella Kyriakides said, underlining that easier access to health data would also greatly help patients by improving diagnoses.
 Under the plan, healthcare providers would be required to produce electronic health data that are interoperable.

-Data generated from patients' health records and wellness apps would be pooled incompatible formats and made accessible to patients, regulators, and researchers under strict rules to protect privacy, the document says.
+Data generated from patients' health records and wellness apps would be pooled in compatible formats and made accessible to patients, regulators and researchers under strict rules to protect privacy, the document says.
 Stronger cybersecurity is also planned.
-The Commission estimates that easier access to anonymized health records for analysts and data professionals could lead to 5.4 billion euros in economic gains in a decade thanks to more effective research and cheaper drugs.
+The Commission estimates that easier access to anonymised health records for analysts and data professionals could lead to 5.4 billion euros in economic gains in a decade thanks to more effective research and cheaper drugs.

 Another 5.5 billion euros in gains would come from savings for patients and healthcare providers, and from "faster growth of the digital health and wellness applications markets". ($1 = 0.9519 euros)